 The salt and pepper sign is used to refer to a speckled appearance of tissue.
 It is used in many instances, but most commonly on MRI.
 Please note that pathologists also use the term.

 Used to describe some highly vascular tumours which contain foci of ha...

-Salt and pepper sign of the calvaria refers to multiple tiny hyperlucent areas in the skull vault caused by resorption of trabecular bone in hyperparathyroidism.
+Salt and pepper sign or pepperpot skull of the calvarium refers to multiple tiny well defined lucencies in the skull vault caused by resorption of trabecular bone in hyperparathyroidism.

 The Salter-Harris classification was proposed by Salter and Harris in 1963 1 and at the time or writing (June 2016) remains the most widely used system for describing physeal fractures.